mailcow/mailcow-dockerized/docs/u_and_e.md

 - Remove volume `dkim-vol-1` to remove all DKIM keys.
 - Remove volume `rspamd-vol-1` to remove all Rspamd data.

-Running `docker-compose down -v` will **destroy all mailcow: dockerized volumes** and delete any related containers.Reset mailcow admin to `admin:moohoo`:
+Running `docker-compose down -v` will **destroy all mailcow: dockerized volumes** and delete any related containers.

+# Reset admin password
+Reset mailcow admin to `admin:moohoo`:

 1. Drop admin table